rsdoiel/antenna/archives/2025/columns_2025.24.md

 date: 2025-06-18, from: Doc Searls (at Harvard), New Old Blog

-A summer lamentation.
-Yesterday was the 69th birthday of Sparky, the puppy I got for my 8th birthday in 1956.
-He died at age one, and is buried under the parking lot at the Boulevard Square strip mall that paves the paradise of scrub oak and pitch pines that was our summer playground at the edge [&#8230;]
+A summer lamentation Yesterday was the 69th birthday of Sparky, the puppy I got for my 8th birthday in 1956.
+He died at age one, and is buried under the parking lot at the Boulevard Square strip mall that paves the paradise of scrub oak and pitch pines that was our summer playground at the [&#8230;]

 <br>